fglmtt/coding/lectures/large-language-models-for-software-engineering.md

 However, there are cases where we do not really care about determinism.
 Consider the serverless model.
 This model has many acceptable behaviors in response to a given input.
 In other words, it is irrelevant to correctness in what order and where these server functions are executed

 And also we don't always want engineered systems to be boring.
-Non-deterministic models fit for purpose here, as they are by definition unpredictable.
+Non-deterministic models are fit for purpose here, as they are by definition unpredictable.
 For example, any AI attempting to exhibit human-like behavior needs to be surprising, and, therefore, at least appear to be non-deterministic

 LLMs are non-deterministic, so forget about repeatability, predictability, fault detection, simplicity, unsurprising behavior, and composability